Cairns City

 Table Chart PROFILE FAQ

-However, education & training is under-represented, with only 3.8% of Cairns City's workforce compared to 9.1% in Rest of Qld.
-There are 3.8 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to September 2025, the labour force decreased by 1.9%, alongside a 3.5% employment decline, causing the unemployment rate to rise by 1.6 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Cairns City.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Cairns City's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+There were 3.8 workers for every resident as at the Census, indicating Cairns City functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, the labour force decreased by 2.0% while employment declined by 3.6%, leading to a rise in unemployment rate by 1.6 percentage points.
+In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cairns City's employment mix indicates local employment could increase by 6.8% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment